 We’re not big fans of rules when it comes to pruning — we find they actually confuse people.
 Rules can also lead to inexperienced pruners making cuts that can have less than ideal consequences.

 It’s much better to understand the principles behind pruning.
 Then you can fall back on them to make up your mind about when to prune.

 Our Foolproof 7-step pruning method is based on 10 pruning principles, but the two that are most relevant here are #3: prune in winter to encourage growth, and #4: trim your trees in summer to slow growth.

-Without getting too deeply into the physiological reasons behind these principles in this blog, you can use them to have a think about when you might want to either encourage vigour (i.e. vegetative growth) in your tree and when you might want to slow growth down a bit.
+Without getting too deeply into the physiological reasons behind these principles in this blog, you can use them to think about when you might want to either encourage vigour (i.e. vegetative growth) in your tree and when you might want to slow growth down a bit.

 And remember, they’re just principles — they just tell you what’s more likely to happen.
-There’s very few definites in the wonderful world of fruit growing!
+There are very few definites in the wonderful world of fruit growing!

 Some other things to think about in deciding whether to prune in summer are:

 - disease — pruning in warm weather helps the cuts to heal quickly and reduce the introduction or spread of disease.
 Summer pruning might be the best option for a tree that has been severely disease-compromised;

 - fruit quality — reducing leaf canopy with summer pruning can reduce the size and sugar content of the fruit;

-- fruit colour — removing some of the leaves in summer by pruning allows better sun penetration to the tree and higher coloured fruit,
+- fruit colour — removing some of the leaves in summer by pruning allows better sun penetration to the tree and can result in better coloured fruit;

 - sunburn — a bushy leaf canopy can provide protection to vulnerable fruit;

 - root health — summer pruning can reduce root growth in a tree (which is not usually a good thing, unless you’re trying to reduce the size of a monster tree, for example);